Cars24

 8) Engine Swaps

 Before considering any changes to your engine, it’s important to understand how a car engine works in the first place, and whether you really need more power in the first place.
 That said, swapping out your car’s existing engine for a bigger (or in certain cases, smaller) displacement is illegal in India.
 What is within the limits of the law is swapping out your engine for one that matches the original’s specifications, though.
 With your RTO’s approval, you can carry out an engine change with the same specifications in the event of terminal damage to the original unit.
-Also worth noting that your registration will need to be updated to reflect the new engine’s identification number.
+Also worth noting is that your registration will need to be updated to reflect the new engine’s identification number.

 Why Some Car Modifications Are Banned